ArloSoftware/arlowp-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Seamlessly integrate ArloÕs market leading training and event management system into your website using the Arlo for WordPress plugin.
+Seamlessly integrate Arlo's market leading training and event management system into your website using the Arlo for WordPress plugin.

 == Description ==
 = Arlo training and event management system =